sshelll/telescope-gott.nvim/README.md

 The differences between `gott.nvim` and `telescope-gott.nvim`:
 1. `gott.nvim` provides a vim cmd to run the test under the cursor, while `telescope-gott.nvim` provides a interactive way to choose a go test to run.
-2. `gott.nvim` allows you to enter go test args, such as `:Gott -v -race`, while `telescope-gott.nvim` can only exec go tests with `-v` flag.
+2. `gott.nvim` allows you to enter go test args, such as `:Gott -v -race`, while `telescope-gott.nvim` can only exec go tests with configured args.

 And that's why I highly recommend you to install both of them 🎉!